ashwini06/seqkit/README.md

 *Under development*

 Seqkit is automated [workflow](https://github.com/ashwini06/seqkit/blob/master/misc/SeqKit_workflow.pdf) designed to perform quality controls of raw reads, aligning reads, peak calling and  so on.
+Currently the tool is for internal purpose to be used to analyse data in Ericson lab.

 <a name="installation"/></a>
 Installation